fieldtrip/website/workshop/oslo2019/timefrequency.md

 ## Time-frequency analysis with a Hanning taper and fixed window length

-Here, We will look at calculating time-frequency representations using Hanning tapers.
-When choosing for a fixed window length procedure the frequency resolution is defined according to the length of the time window (delta T).
-The frequency resolution (delta f in the first) = 1/length of time window in sec (delta T in the first figure).
-Thus a 500 ms time window results in a 2 Hz frequency resolution (1/0.5 sec= 2 Hz) meaning that power can be calculated for 2 Hz, 4 Hz, 6 Hz etc. An integer number of cycles must fit in the time window.
-In the following example a time window with length 500 ms is applied.
+Here, we will look at calculating time-frequency representations using Hanning tapers.
+When choosing a fixed window length for the sliding window, the frequency resolution is defined according to the length of this time window (compare delta T in the first figure of this tutorial).
+The frequency resolution (delta f in the first figure) equals 1/delta T (the length of time window in sec).
+Thus, a 500 ms time window as we choose here results in a 2 Hz frequency resolution (1/0.5 sec= 2 Hz).
+This means that power can be calculated for 2 Hz, 4 Hz, 6 Hz etc., as an integer number of cycles must fit in the time window.

-Since we have two conditions (responses with left and right index finger), we will calculate the data separately for both so that we can compare them.
-We select the trials based on the .trialinfo field.
-We created this field when we called _trialfun_oddball_responselocked_ in ft_definetrial.
-In addition to the three colums in the .trl, it also added a column with response side based on the response trigger (256 and 2048 for left and right, respectively).
-After preprocessing, this column is added in the data structure as the field .trailinfo.
-This is a good example of keeping your own internal bookkeeping.
-You can e.g. also add response times, or accuracy.
-This info will travel with you throughout your analysis as long as it represents separate trials (and not averages).
+Since we have two conditions (responses with left and right index finger), we will calculate the output separately for both conditions so that we can compare them.
+We select the trials based on the ``.trialinfo`` field and the trigger values for left hand (256) and right hand responses (4096).

     cfg            = [];
     cfg.output     = 'pow';